-The current license was due to expire on October 31, 2022.
+The current license expired on October 31, 2022.
 As a result, WEC filed a Notice of Intent (NOI) and Pre-Application Document (PAD) on October 31, 2017.
 WEC has been working with FERC and state agencies to address various water and aquatic study requirements as well as power plant improvements that may be needed to continue the facility's operation.
 FERC held public scoping meetings on January 24 and 25, 2019.
 No members from the public attended but various state agencies and WEC staff were in attendance at both meetings.

 WEC has worked with the Vermont Agency of Natural Resources (VANR) to review the options to renew the license.
-As of January 2020, WEC and VANR came to an agreement as to how the Wrightsville facility shall be operated going forward.
+In January 2020, WEC and VANR came to an agreement about how the Wrightsville facility shall be operated going forward.